 If you are not sure what the fair or regular rates for a certain region or country are, check our previous blog post “How much should you pay for an outsourced developer?”

-The general rule for avoiding bad experience is not to go for offers lower than $20 per hour, or for those that indicate lower rates than a common price range in a certain country.
+The general rule for avoiding bad experiences is not to go for offers lower than $20 per hour, or for those that indicate lower rates than a common price range in a certain country.

 Anyway, in this price range, it is reasonable to expect that the job will be done by high-qualified professionals, with English fluency, updated tools, and in a good working environment, and that the results will be on the expected level.